FAQs

 When will my child’s bus pass arrive?

-Bus companies typically send bus passes to the school in bulk at the start of the academic year.
-Our office team will distribute these to students upon receipt.
+Bus companies typically send bus passes to the school in bulk during the first few weeks of the academic year.
+Your child's community team will distribute these upon receipt.
+Please note that if you have made a late application, this may result in a delay to your child receiving their pass.

 How can I contact my child’s Head of Year?